Stop wasting money once and for all, and start saving if you plan to become debt-free.

-Shopping at Costco is hard because we shop in bulk, which lasts for a couple of months.
+Shopping at Costco is hard because we shop in bulk, which lasts for a few months.

 Even then, we are still saving money, which is the game’s name.

-There are many other coupon sites for Canadians and if you know of more, drop them in the comments.
+There are many other coupon sites for Canadians; if you know of more, drop them in the comments.